Posh007/Posh007/README.md

 - 👯 During my training I enjoyed Web visualizations, Dashboarding, and using Tableau the most.
 - 🤔 I’m looking forward to any form of collaboration
 - ⚡ Fun facts: coming soon!!!
-- 📫 How to reach me:  [LinkedIn](https://www.linkedin.com/in/portia-a/)!
+- 📫 Here is how to reach me:  [LinkedIn](https://www.linkedin.com/in/portia-a/)!

 - Check out my projects [here!](https://github.com/Posh007?tab=repositories)!